pawanit17/learn_docker/README.md

 # What problem does Docker solve?.
-Removes compatibility problems: If Redis needs Java7 and RabbitMQ needs Java8, this is not a problem anymore.
+- Removes compatibility problems: If Redis needs Java7 and RabbitMQ needs Java8, this is not a problem anymore.
-Standardizes the way components are made available for use: Using containers.
+- Standardizes the way components are made available for use: Using containers.
-Easier to set environments: Just pull relevant Docker containers.
+- Easier to set environments: Just pull relevant Docker containers.
-The same docker image can be containerized in different environments.
+- The same docker image can be containerized in different environments.
-Underlying OS can be upgraded/changed.
+- Underlying OS can be upgraded/changed.
+- If you want to scale up, all you have to do is to spawn a new docker image.

 # History
 Earlier, each machine only used to run a single application.